learn-co-curriculum/node-http-static/README.md

 1. To boot the server with the value from command-line argument or if not set value 3000, use `port = process.argv[2] || 3000`.
 1. To read the file and serve it to the client, use `binary` mode as in `fs.readFile(filename, 'binary', function(error, file) {...}`

+### Bonus

+You can score bonus points for playing with the solution using debugger.
+There are mutliptle way to do so.
+You can use next (`n`) or step (`s`), but in most cases you would have to look at many statements if you want to get to the callback (i.e., request handler).
+The easiest way to do it, is to put a `debugger` statement in the callback, start the server in debug mode and submit a request with CURL or browser.

+To put a `debugger` statement, simply type `debugger` in the `server.js` file and save it.
+To start the server in debug mode, use `node debug server`, then press `c` for continue (`n` is better, because you can move to the next statement).
+The server will listen for incoming requests.
+Now, submit your request with CURL, Postman or just by going to the browser.
+This will stop the debugger at your breakpoint.
+You can use `repl` or any other commands now.
+Enjoy the show!